codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 }
 ```

 Here we have an enum and a field that represents the color type.
 We can also have additional fields and information for each type.

+### Define Adapter Type Methods

 Now, we need to create an adapter that supports this heterogenous set of colors each represented differently.
 The skeleton for this type of heterogenous list is a few key methods such as [getViewTypeCount](http://developer.android.com/reference/android/widget/Adapter.html#getViewTypeCount\(\)) and [getItemViewType](http://developer.android.com/reference/android/widget/Adapter.html#getItemViewType\(int\)):

 ```java
 public class ColorArrayAdapter extends ArrayAdapter<SimpleColor> {